Susingh23/webflask-demo/README.md

   Below are the steps required to get this working on a base linux system.

   - Install all required dependencies.
-  - Install and Configure Web Server
+  - Install and Configure Web Server.
   - Start Web Server.

 ## 1. Install all required dependencies